 Data are provided under the responsibility of the ENP-East countries.

-All the ENP-East countries have undergone a global assessment, the reports can be found here.
+All the ENP-East countries have undergone a global assessment, the reports can be found in this website.

 A list of the footnotes for this domain can be found at the bottom of this page.